xd009642/tarpaulin/TROUBLESHOOTING.md

 ### Coverage not Collecting from Applications

-If a process segfaults or exits with a panic llvm instrumentation won't write out the profraw files with coverage data.
+If a process segfaults or exits with a panic LLVM instrumentation won't write out the profraw files with coverage data.
 For tests or applications that do this (i.e. `should_panic` doctests) you will have to use the ptrace engine or make them not panic and find an alternative testing method.

-As tests need to exit 0 to pass, this typically only impacts doctests and spawned processes not the actual tests themselves.
+As tests need to exit 0 to pass, this typically only impacts doctests and spawned processes, not the actual tests themselves.
 For spawned processes this would result in a decrease in coverage.